easolhq/easolhq.github.io/docs/reference/objects/footer/footer_item.md

 > **Deprecated**
 >
-> This is deprecated as it will actually return a full URL.
+> This is deprecated as it will return a full URL.
 Please use `item.url` instead.

 # item.url